mannin35/CS-180-Project-5/README.md

 - Test 10: Seller becomes invisible to Buyer
 - Test 13: Buyer edits message to Seller
 - Test 14: Seller deletes message to Buyer

+### UserExitException

+#### Methods

+`UserExitException` - constructor that takes in an error message and calls the Exception constructor.

+#### Interactions

+The UserExitException class is a simple class that extends Exception.
+Its only use is to indicate when the user exits or cancels the program.
+It is thrown by the ServerProcessor methods when the client sends a null byte, and it is caught by a try block that encapsulates most of the main program logic.